Jorsorokin/JStorch/README.md

 The models are contained in JStorch.models, and are designed to be modular.
 Currently models include:

-[X] dNN - a modular architecture for building a sequential deep NN with 1D inputs.
+[x] dNN - a modular architecture for building a sequential deep NN with 1D inputs.
-[ ] rNN - a modular architecture for building recurrent NNs